-13 Mechanism Controller Board
+13. Mechanism Controller Board

-The Mechanism Controller Board, MCB, drives the motors at the front doors and at the two filter wheels in both cameras.
-The four-phase dual-step, variable reluctance stepper motors were built with redundant windings which can be powered alternatively or in parallel.
+The Mechanism Controller Board, MCB, drives the motors of the front doors and of the two filter wheels in both cameras (see Section 8).
+The four-phase dualstep, variable reluctance stepper motors were built with redundant windings, which can be powered alternatively or in parallel.
 The MCB also acquires housekeeping data from the position encoders on the front doors and filter wheels and from the temperature sensors of the two cameras.